Peer Tutoring and Consulting: Students Helping Students

 The DePauw Writing Center tutors provide writing help to writers of all levels of ability.
 As a DePauw student you can bring drafts of your written work for ANY class including but not limited to First Year Seminars, "W" Classes and Senior Seminars.

-- Speaking and Listening (S Center within the Academic Resource Center, Asbury 115)
+- Speaking and Listening (S Center within The Learning Commons in Roy O. West Library)

 By working with S consultants, students can get help preparing presentations, performances, developing discussion and interviewing skills, and preparing effective visuals.